 How to Get There

-Paid parking is available at Bradleys Head (via Bradleys Head Road), although the parking area is quite small and fills up rather quickly, especially on the weekends.
+Paid parking is available at Bradleys Head (via Bradleys Head Road), although the parking area is small and fills up quickly, especially on the weekends.

 Travelling by bus is also a good option, with regular bus services going from Wynyard to the Taronga Zoo and Bradleys Head area.